reivaxy/iotFeeder/hardware/PCB/README.md

 For this board, I've ordered 10 pieces for about $10 shipping included.

-WARNING: on PCB v1, I have forgotten capacitors on the LM1117 regulator pins, not sure how it will behave.
-PCB version v2 will have them.
+WARNING: on PCB v1, I was using GPIO9, which should not be used => had to cut a track and add a wire.
+Also, no decoupling capacitor on the regulator, but it worked fine.

+PCB v2 fixes all this, and provides support for infra red sensor.

 Top layer: